coq/coq/doc/sphinx/proof-engine/proof-handling.rst

 This option controls the way binders are handled in assertion commands such as ``Theorem ident [binders] : form``.
-When the option is set, which is the default, binders are automatically put in the local context of the goal to prove.
+When the option is on, which is the default, binders are automatically put in the local context of the goal to prove.

-The option can be unset by issuing ``Unset Automatic Introduction``.
-When the option is unset, binders are discharged on the statement to be proved and a tactic such as intro (see Section :ref:`managingthelocalcontext`) has to be used to move the assumptions to the local context.
+When the option is off, binders are discharged on the statement to be proved and a tactic such as :tacn:`intro` (see Section :ref:`managingthelocalcontext`) has to be used to move the assumptions to the local context.

 Controlling memory usage